-A lot of students want to major in Theatre but aren’t sure that it’s the best route to take.
-They love acting, directing or designing costumes or sets, but are afraid that pursuing their passion as a major may not be worth their time in college, as being a Theatre student isn’t typically synonymous with being employable.
+A lot of students want to major in theater but aren’t sure that it’s the best route to take.
+They love acting, directing or designing costumes or sets, but are afraid that pursuing their passion as a major may not be worth their time in college, as being a theater student isn’t typically synonymous with being employable.

 3. Quick Thinkers

 In almost any job, unexpected situations will most likely occur.
 While most people won’t know what to do in these spontaneous mishaps, theater majors, especially those who have studied improvisation, would know exactly what to do.
 Actors need to be able to think on their feet for the off-chance that a costume malfunction happens mid-act or before their scene.
 Some even hope for accidents to make their performance appear more realistic.